CLARIAH/wp6-missieven/docs/transcription.md

 Note also that that the contents of words in folio references are stored in the word features `trans` and `transr`, but not in `transo`.

-### node type `ref`

-Chunks of words that look like a reference to other literature.

-This node type has no features, it only serves to group the words of the references.

-**Note**
-All words in a `ref` have `ref=`, i.e. the word feature `ref` has value 1 for these words.

 ### node type `table`

 These are pieces of text in table layout.